CentroEPiaggio/pisa-iit-soft-hand/README.md

 2. Fully actuated model
 -----------------------

-This model might be useful for any application that implements the adaptive synergy externally, or any other kind of transmission, and publishes the computed torque for each joint.
+This model might be useful for any application that implements the adaptive synergy "by soft", in which you compute the torque for each joint and publish it.

 IMPORTANT: You must ensure that the mimic joints have the same value as the joints they are mimicking!